Delivery driver blindsided by 'ride-share' insurance policy, on the hook for $25K repair bill

 "I do not ride-share, I do Uber Eats food delivery," she said.

-She though she was doing everything by the book by paying her $400 monthly premium and doing her job.
+She thought she was doing everything by the book by paying her $400 monthly premium and doing her job.
 Thinking she'd be covered if anything happened while she was using her car.
 All along she wasn't covered.
 Now, it's going to cost her about $25,000 to fix the damage.

 "I've paid collision over the years, always had comp. and collision on every vehicle I had," Soileau said.